 - exploring activities related to information resources within other AAMC groups.

-The officers of the GIR Group shall include a Chairperson, a Chairperson-Elect, an Immediate Past Chairperson and Executive Secretary.
+A. Officers.
+The officers of the GIR Group shall include a Chairperson, a Chairperson-Elect, an Immediate Past Chairperson and AAMC staff liaison.

-To be eligible for the position of Chairperson-elect, candidates must be formally appointed to the membership of the Group by a medical school dean or teaching hospital chief executive officer.
+B. Eligibility of Officers.
+To be eligible for the position of Chairperson-elect, candidates must be formally appointed to the membership of the GIR by a medical school dean or teaching hospital chief executive officer as a voting participant.

-The term of the Chairperson shall be for one year and shall commence at the Group’s subsequent annual meeting.
-The Chairperson of the Group may not serve consecutive terms as Chairperson.
+C. Term of Officers.
+The term of the Chairperson shall be for one year and shall commence at the GIR’s subsequent annual meeting.
+The Chairperson of the GIR may not serve consecutive terms as Chairperson.

-A. The steering committee.
+A. Steering Committee.
 The GIR Group Steering Committee shall be composed of:

 - The Chairperson, the Chairperson-Elect, and the Immediate Past Chairperson and such additional members as described below.

-- Additional members shall be six elected members who shall each serve, three-year terms, two individuals to be elected each year so as to provide staggered membership.
+- Additional members shall be six elected members who shall each serve three-year terms, two individuals to be elected each year so as to provide staggered membership.
 Any GIR member is eligible to participate as a Steering Committee member.

-The Nominating Committee will recommend to the Steering Committee any replacement Officer or Officer-Elect, if the previously elected person is unable to serve.
+The Nominating Committee will recommend to the Steering Committee any replacement Steering Committee member, if the previously elected person is unable to serve.
 The Steering Committee will then make such replacement appointment, and these will remain effective until the next Group election.

-C. Other Standing or Ad hoc GIR Group Committees may be authorized by vote of the Steering Committee of the Group.
+C. Other Committees.
+Other Standing or Ad hoc GIR Group Committees/Work Groups may be authorized by vote of the Steering Committee of the Group.

-The Standing Committees and their functions shall be reviewed periodically by the Steering Committee.
+The Standing Committees/Work Groups and their functions shall be reviewed periodically by the Steering Committee.
 Those committees no longer needed may be dissolved upon recommendation of the Steering Committee.

-Descriptions of the purpose and functions of each Group committee shall be appended to the Rules and Regulations.
-The committee description shall not be considered an official part of the Rules and Regulations.
-Major changes in the committee descriptions shall be made only by or with the approval of the GIR Group Steering Committee.
+Descriptions of the purpose and functions of each Group Committee/Work Group shall be appended to the Charter.
+The Committee/Work Group description shall not be considered an official part of the Charter.
+Major changes in the Committee/Work Group descriptions shall be made only by or with the approval of the GIR Group Steering Committee.